suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - [2698](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2698)
 - Raycast to back faces when proceeding hit finding to make sure it can hit inside objects.
 - Change default character action components workflow to avoid race condition issues.
-- Use jobified physic raycasting, physic overlapping functions to improve performances.
+- Use jobified physic raycasting, physic overlapping functions to improve performance.
-- Use jobified grid spatial partitioning system to improve performances.
+- Use jobified grid spatial partitioning system to improve performance.
+- Can sell items from equip slots directly (don't have to unequip).
+- Can dismantle items from equip slots directly (don't have to unequip).
 - Remove [ObsoleteCharacterModels](https://github.com/suriyun-mmorpg/UnityMultiplayerARPG_ObsoleteCharacterModels) from the package.
 - Remove [ObsoleteEntityMovements](https://github.com/suriyun-mmorpg/UnityMultiplayerARPG_ObsoleteEntityMovements) from the package.